bbonenfant/dted/README.md

   notation.
 This has no effect on a user of this package interacting with the parsed terrain elevation data, but it does slow down the parsing of this data as I do not know of an optimized method of parsing signed magnitude data in python.
-If someone knows how to do this this parsing library could become even faster.
+If someone knows how to do this, this parsing library could become even faster.

 ### Where to find DTED data